Fundamentals of Clinical Trials and Phases of Clinical Trials

 What is a phase 1 clinical trial?

-Phase 1 trials, also known as drug escalation in human pharmacology, are the first time a new drug is tested in humans.
-These studies typically involve a small group of healthy individuals or patients and aim to determine the safety of a drug and establish the appropriate dose without causing toxicity.
+Phase 1 trials, also called drug escalation in human pharmacology, are the first time a new drug is taken by humans.
+These studies include a small number of healthy individuals or patients and are designed to determine the safety of a drug and find the right dose that will not cause toxicity.

 What is a phase 2 clinical trial?

-Phase 2 trials, referred to as therapeutic exploratory, are conducted with a larger group of individuals who have the disease of interest.
-These trials help to evaluate the drug's safety, pharmacokinetics, and pharmacodynamics.
-Phase 2 is crucial for determining whether the drug has the potential to proceed to the larger, more complex Phase 3 trials.
+The second phase of the clinical trial is called therapeutic exploratory and is conducted with a second, larger group of people with the disease of interest.
+They serve to determine the safety, pharmacokinetics, and pharmacodynamics of the drug.
+Phase 2 is important in determining if the drug has a potential to move to the larger, more complex Phase 3 trials.

 What is a phase 3 clinical trial?

-Phase 3, known as therapeutic confirmatory, involves a larger, more diverse group of participants.
-These trials test the drug’s efficacy in a broader population and monitor for common side effects.
-Phase 3 trials are designed to provide the data needed to support FDA approval and move the drug closer to the market.
+In Phase 3, also known as therapeutic confirmatory, participants are more diverse.
+They determine the drug’s effectiveness in a wider population and watch for normal side effects.
+Phase 3 trials are meant to produce the information that is required for FDA approval and to take the drug to the market.

 What is a phase 4 clinical trial?

-Phase 4 trials, also known as therapeutic use, are performed after a drug has received FDA approval.
-These trials are observational in nature and help identify less common adverse effects and confirm the long-term efficacy of the drug in a real-world setting.
+Phase 4 trials, also referred to as therapeutic use, are done after the drug has gotten FDA approval.
+These trials are also observational and are used to find less common adverse effects and to confirm the long term efficacy of the drug in a real world setting.

 Fig 3: Phases of Clinical Trials